robotpilot/turtlebot3_wiki/docs/source/simulation.rst

 .. image:: _static/simulation/turtlebot3_empty_world.png

-If you wish to load more interesting map, please use below command instead of above command that loads an empty world.
+If you wish to load more interesting map, please use below command instead of above command.
 ``TurtleBot3 world`` is a map consists of simple objects that makes up the shape of TurtleBot3 symbol.

 .. code-block:: bash